HEPData/hepdata/INSTALL.rst

 ================

 A Dockerfile is provided in the HEPData/hepdata repository, inherited from the original Zenodo fork in 2015, but I don't think it ever worked.
+There is also a separate HEPData/hepdata-docker repository from 2015, which has not been kept up-to-date (for example, it uses MySQL instead of PostgreSQL).
 It would be good to come back to this in the future and get a working Docker installation.